 It wasn’t until 1829 that a sewing machine invented by French tailor Barthélemy Thimonnier offered practicality.
 This machine, made of wood, was then widely used for some years.

 Fast forward almost twenty years to 1845.
-The very well known sewing machine brand Singer was actually started with an original invention by Elias Howe, who in 1845 created a machine with the eye of the needle at the point, rather than the base of the needle.
+The very well known sewing machine brand Singer – the machine brand I grew up with! – was actually started with an original invention by Elias Howe, who in 1845 created a machine with the eye of the needle at the point, rather than the base of the needle.
 His design patent was infringed upon by Isaac Merritt Singer and others while Howe spent some time in England.

-What are the stitches that can be used by both machine and hand?
+Now, what are the stitches that can be used by both machine and hand?

-- Chainstitch: The earliest sewing machines used a chainstitch which meant that if the stitch broke at any point along the chain, the stitch line would unravel.
+• Chainstitch: The earliest sewing machines used a chainstitch which meant that if the stitch broke at any point along the chain, the stitch line would unravel.

-- Lockstitch: Most domestic and industrial machines use a lock stitch which uses two threads.
+• Lockstitch: Most domestic and industrial machines use a lock stitch which uses two threads.
 An upper thread and a bobbin threat , which are ‘locked’ together.

-- Zig zag stitch: Uses one needle on a domestic machine, and moves from side to side to forma zig zag.
+• Zig zag stitch: Uses one needle on a domestic machine, and moves from side to side to forma zig zag.
 Good for sewing stretchy knit fabrics at home if you don’t have an overlocker.

-- Overlock: This is also known as serging.
+• Overlock: This is also known as serging.
 Using two needles, and between three, four or five threads.
 Used for clothes made from stretchy knit fabrics, and very fine woven prone to fraying.

 • Coverstitch: Twin needle sewing with straight lines on top, and zig zagged underneath.
 Mostly used on jogging pants, sweaters, tee’s.

 I have moments of loving hand sewing.
 And then moments of hating it.
 I love it when I have the time to really focus and do a good job.
 When I’m rushing it, I swear and curse and promise to anyone listening that I’ll never, EVER sew another stitch by hand.
 Yet I still go back to it. 🙂

 • Running Stitch: An even stitch, permanently holds two or more layers of fabric together,

-- Basting Stitch: used to hold two or more layers together temporarily.
+• Basting Stitch: used to hold two or more layers together temporarily.
 The stitch is longer and wider apart than the running stitch.

-- Back stitch: Another permanent stitch, after making a stitch to the far right of the fabric, the needle is then inserted to the left, pulled through and taken back down at the end of the first stitch, locking the stitch in place.
+• Back stitch: Another permanent stitch, after making a stitch to the far right of the fabric, the needle is then inserted to the left, pulled through and taken back down at the end of the first stitch, locking the stitch in place.

-- Slip stitch: A stitch which is hidden and used to join two right sides together.
+• Slip stitch: A stitch which is hidden and used to join two right sides together.
 Great for finishing!

-- Cross stitch / catch stitch: I use this stitch for hemming my knit pieces.
+• Cross stitch / catch stitch: I use this stitch for hemming my knit pieces.
 It is a flexible and strong stitch, showing ‘X’s on the wrong side, and if sewn carefully, pin pricks only on the right side.

 I managed to track a copy down for myself when I was at uni, and when that one got lost later on in my life, I grabbed another copy very cheaply (1p plus P&P) from Amazon.
 It’s the Complete Encyclopaedia of Stitchcraft by Mildred Graves Ryan.
 As well as a multitude of sewing stitches it also encompasses knitting and crocheting.
 It really is an encyclopaedia!

-- A tape measure
+• A tape measure

-- Fabric scissors
+• Fabric scissors

 • Paper Scissors

 • Sewing machine

 • Ironing board

-- Seam ripper
+• Seam ripper

-- A pattern
+• A pattern

-And don’t forget to pop back next week where I’ll be showing you the first in a Create your own Fashion series!
+Then there are the luxury items, that can make your working progress faster.
+Don’t forget to pop back next week where I’ll be showing you the first in a Create your own Fashion series!

 Til next week..